kaby76/Piggy/README.md

  in [CodeProject](https://www.codeproject.com/Tips/715891/Compiling-Csharp-Code-at-Runtime).
 * Clang/Clang-query, which is the main code behind Piggy.

-Piggy links to a standard fully-built version of llvm with clang and clang extras (see below for details).

-This tool does not read DLLs for P/Invoke generation, only the headers.

 Piggy differs from SWIG, ClangSharp, CppSharp, and others, in the following ways:

 * Input into Piggy is a specification file that tells the generator what C/C++ header files to read, what compiler options are used in Clang, type maps to resolve problems with function parameters that use pointers, and calling conventions.

+Piggy links to a standard fully-built version of llvm with clang and clang extras (see below for details).

 ## Piggy Specification File